Nonadiabatic Wave-Packet Dynamics: Nonadiabatic Metric, Quantum Geometry, and Gravitational Analogy: Summary

 \section{Summary}

 We introduced the leading-order nonadiabatic corrections to wave-packet dynamics in crystalline materials by deriving an effective Lagrangian valid under slowly varying spatial and temporal perturbations.
-These corrections arise from two sources: (i) interband coupling induced by the dynamical evolution of the wave-packet centers $(\bm{x}_c,\bm{q}_c)$, and (ii) spatial gradient and temporal variation of the local Hamiltonian.
-The former gives rise to a nonadiabatic metric---a metric tensor in $(\bm{x}_c,\bm{q}_c)$ space---closely related to the energy-gap-renormalized quantum metric.
-This reformulates wave-packet motion as forced geodesic dynamics in an effective gravitational field.
-The latter produces to an energy correction, which in turn modify the group velocity and external forces.
+These corrections arise from two sources: (i) interband coupling induced by the dynamical evolution of the wave-packet centers $(\bm{q}_c, \bm{x}_c)$, and (ii) spatial gradient and temporal variation of the local Hamiltonian.
+The former yields a nonadiabatic metric, a metric tensor on the phase space spanned by $(\bm{q}_c, \bm{x}_c)$, closely related to the energy-gap-renormalized quantum metric.
+This reformulates wave-packet motion as forced geodesic dynamics in a curved space.
+The latter produces an energy correction, which in turn modifies the group velocity and external forces.
 Cross terms between these effects yield corrections to the geometric Berry connections, altering the anomalous velocity and generating emergent electromagnetic fields from Hamiltonian variations.
 As an application, we analyzed 1D Dirac electrons in a slowly varying exchange field $\bm{m}$.
 Whereas adiabatic dynamics are governed by directional variations of $\bm{m}$ induced by, e.g., spin textures or spin precession, which generate emergent gauge fields, our results demonstrate that longitudinal variations in the magnitude of $\bm{m}$ are equally crucial in the nonadiabatic regime, leading to the emergence of the nonadiabatic metric, corrections to Berry connections, and energy shifts.

 \textbf{\textit{Note Added---}} Upon completing this work, we became aware of two related studies~\cite{onishi2025emergent, yoshida2025emergent}.
 The first investigates the dynamics of a two-dimensional electron gas with quadratic dispersion subjected to a spatially varying spin texture using a Hamiltonian formalism~\cite{onishi2025emergent}.
 The second also studies the electron gas.
 While this work used the Lagrangian formalism~\cite{yoshida2025emergent}, it does not capture the gradient corrections addressed in our study.
+The corrections of the nonadiabatic effects to the density of states in phase space have also been studied recently~\cite{mameda2025quantum, maranzana2026semiclassical}.